usystems/webling-plugins/README.md

 `context.config` implements the [`IWeblingPluginConfig`](https://github.com/usystems/webling-plugins/blob/main/types/IWeblingPlugin.ts#L69)
 interface

-The plugin configuration is only writable by the administrator of the Webling Account, but readable for every user.
+The plugin configuration is only writable by an administrator, but readable for every user.

 - The method `get(): Object` returns the current configuration object.